ashapkin/XmlDiff/README.md

 ......- Element "authentication" "mode"="Forms"
 ```

-For more examples, please refer to the tests and sample assembly.

 License
 -------

 There is no any license information for now.
 Feel free to modify and use this code on you own.
 I will add a license once the project will become mature enough.